ethlete-io/ethdk/.changeset/empty-bears-wonder.md

 "@ethlete/query": minor
 ---

-Add `QueryFormOf` type to create a query form type using a `FormGroup`
+Add `QueryFormOf` type to create a query form type using a `FormGroup`.